apollographql/apollo-server/docs/source/schema/unions-interfaces.md

 ### Resolving a union field

-To fully resolve a union field for client queries, Apollo Server needs to specify which valid object type the field contains.
-To achieve this, you define a `__resolveType` function for the union type in your resolver map.
+To fully resolve a query that includes a union field, Apollo Server needs to specify _which_ of the union's types the field is returning.
+To achieve this, you define a `__resolveType` function for the union in your resolver map.

- The `__resolveType` function uses a returned object's fields to determine its type and returns the name of that type as a string.
+The `__resolveType` function uses a returned object's fields to determine its type.
+It then returns the name of that type as a string.

- Here's an example `__resolveType` function for the `Result` union type defined above:
+Here's an example `__resolveType` function for the `Result` union defined above:

 ```js{3-11}
 const resolvers = {